haller-group/SSMLearn/README.md

 2. Computation of the invariant manifold parametrization and its reduced order coordinates;
 3. Identification of the reduced dynamics and its normal form.

 Once the normal form dynamics has been determined, the code can run analytics and predictions on the reduced-order model, such as backbone curves and forced responses, as shown in our examples.
-There are no constraints on the types of measurements, on the kind of nonlinearities or on the problem dimensions.

 We have included a demonstration of SSM identification on the following examples.

 - Oscillator chain: *n* degrees of freedom with trajectories on or off specific SSMs;